scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Processing Rules

-Endhosts may use a single process to forward incoming SCMP messages to other processes.
-For the forwarding process, the following rules apply when processing SCMP messages:
+The following rules apply when processing SCMP messages:

-   - If an SCMP error message of unknown type is received at its destination, it MUST be passed to the upper-layer process that originated the packet that caused the error, if it can be identified.
-   - If an SCMP informational message of unknown type is received, it MUST be silently dropped.
    - Every SCMP error message MUST include as much of the offending SCION packet as possible.
 The error message packet - including the SCION header and all extension headers MUST NOT exceed **1232 bytes** in order to fit into the minimum MTU (see {{I-D.dekater-scion-dataplane}} section "Deployment Considerations/MTU").
-   - In case the implementation is required to pass an SCMP error message to the upper-layer process, the upper-layer protocol type is extracted from the original packet in the body of the SCMP error message and used to select the appropriate process to handle the error.
+   - Endpoint implementations may use the  original packet in the body of the SCMP error message to pass the SCMP error message to the upper-layer process.
 In case the upper-layer protocol type cannot be extracted from the SCMP error message body, the SCMP message MUST be silently dropped.
    - An SCMP error message MUST NOT be originated in response to any of the following:
      - An SCMP error message.
      - A packet which source address does not uniquely identify a single node.
 E.g., an IPv4 or IPv6 multicast address.